-The Resident Fish Advisory Committee will continue their work on developing methodologies for evaluating resident fish losses due to construction and inundation of the hydropower system.
-The Council has indicated that they will be soliciting input for development of a methodology to include in the Fish and Wildlife Program.
-That effort may begin prior to the conclusion of the FY 2010 CBFWA contract period, but will definitely carry into the FY 2011 CBFWA contract.
+The Resident Fish Advisory Committee continued their work on developing methodologies for evaluating resident fish losses due to construction and inundation of the hydropower system.
+The Council has indicated that they will be soliciting input for development of a methodology to include in the Program.

-Wildlife:
+Wildlife

-The Wildlife Advisory Committee is developing a Wildlife Monitoring Implementation Strategy (WMIS) to support the Council's MERR Plan.
-The WMIS is being developed on the assumption that additional funding for biological monitoring of wildlife projects is highly unlikely, and that high level indicators should be developed that can be supported by existing monitoring efforts within each of the individual projects or entities.
-The framework and first iteration of the strategy should be complete by the end of the FY 2010 CBFWA contract, however, there will significant additional work to be completed for the FY2011 CBFWA contract to refine the strategy to support the Council's Geographic Review process anticipated to begin in the Fall of 2011.
+The Wildlife Advisory Committee developed the draft WMIS to support the NPCC's MERR Plan (Wildlife Focus Workgroup 2011).
+The WMIS was being developed on the assumption that additional funding for biological monitoring of wildlife projects is highly unlikely, and that high level indicators should be developed that can be supported by existing monitoring efforts within each of the individual projects or entities